 The definition, and associated papers have been developed with the National Child Sexual Exploitation Working Group and written by Dr Helen Beckett and Joanne Walker from the University of Bedfordshire.

-Child protection and disability
+CSE and disability

 The Child Protection and Disability Toolkit has recently been updated to include information on the sexual exploitation of young people with learning disabilities.

 There is now an amended CSE Scheme of Response for use by all staff within Children's Social Work.
 This document should replace the previously issued flowchart, as we are refining our processes in line with feedback we have received from staff.
 Staff should follow the flowchart when there are concerns that a youngster, or group of youngsters might be at risk of sexual exploitation.